-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one)

-Large accelerated filer o Accelerated filer o
+Large accelerated filer o Accelerated filer o o

-Non-accelerated filer x (Do not check if a smaller reporting company) Smaller reporting company o
+Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company o